Alcaro/bridges/arlib/sandbox/README.txt

     setrlimit(RLIMIT_NPROC) would be the obvious choice, but it's affected by processes outside the namespace http://elixir.free-electrons.com/linux/latest/source/kernel/fork.c#L1564
     setting /proc/sys/kernel/pid_max to 10 would also work, but that too is a global parameter, not per-pid-namespace
-- A way to disable the filesystem completely, rather than just chroot to an empty (except . and ..) directory
+- A way to disable the filesystem completely, rather than just chroot to an empty (except . and ..) directory, it feels wrong and I can't find a guaranteed-empty directory (preferably one in a non-weird filesystem, /proc creeps me out sometimes)
+- Allow execveat(pathname=NULL) and consider it equivalent to pathname="", that final-byte trick is kinda creepy the original execveat proposal https://lkml.org/lkml/2012/9/11/528 used NULL rather than "", it's unclear why it changed alternatively, consider execveat(pathname!={NULL,""}, flags=AT_EMPTY_PATH|...) a nonsensical combination and make it fail though that is a strange request when I rely on the nonsensical combination clone(flags=CLONE_PARENT_SETTID|..., ptid=NULL) working and being a nop
 - Slightly less bizarre naming policy in the kernel, these foobar/__foobar pairs confuse me (there's even ___sys_sendmsg)
-- MSG_NOADDR in sendmsg(), to block non-NULL msg_name
+- MSG_NOADDR in sendmsg(), to block non-NULL msg_name (for use with seccomp-bpf)
 - A control mechanism for global disk bandwidth usage
 - fcntl(F_GETPATH) (like OSX), or similar
 - A way to list existing fds in the process without /proc/self/fd My favorite interface would be fcntl(F_NEXTFD), which returns the lowest fd >= this (or error if there is none)
 - A way to list threads in the process without /proc/self/tasks/, and a way to terminate them
-- O_BENEATH or similar (AT_BENEATH/etc <https://lwn.net/Articles/723057/>, maybe?)
+- O_BENEATH or similar (AT_BENEATH/etc <https://lwn.net/Articles/723057/> <https://lwn.net/Articles/767547/>, maybe?)

 Future - Networking
 -------------------

-Of course there are more features that could make sense.
+There are, of course, more features that could make sense.
 For example, perhaps some sandboxed children should access the network.
 This isn't part of this project, but like everything else I've chosen to exclude, it's architecturally possible.